davehunt/mozmill-ci/README.md

 If you see an ondemand_* testrun in the middle is blinking and the nodes on the left are not 'idle', your testrun is executing.
 The results should appear in your dashboard when complete.

 ## Uninterrupted Aurora update tests
+After a Firefox release, the source code is merged from default -> aurora and from aurora -> beta.
-After a merge, the Aurora updates are temporarily disabled.
+At this point the Aurora updates are temporarily disabled.
 In order for the Aurora update tests to continue, the channel must be changed from 'aurora' to 'auroratest'.
 You can do this by configuring the mozilla-aurora_update job via the Jenkins web console and changing the default value for the CHANNEL parameter.
 Note that if a new release of Mozmill CI is made, the default will reset back to 'aurora'.